sharontherese/latin-mass-funeral/content/about-2.md

 My husband, William, and I were married in a Latin Mass wedding on September 22, 2018.
 While we were both familiar with the Latin Mass, we found that we had a good deal to learn about a Latin Mass wedding.
 Much knowledge has been lost about nuptial services, liturgies, customs, and expectations.

-As a librarian who is chronically unable to be relaxed about anything, much of my wedding planning involved accruing piles of research on Catholic wedding masses.
-This website is everything I found about Latin Mass weddings, plus a lot of extra (but related) content on traditional aspects of Catholicism.
+As a librarian who is chronically unable to be relaxed about anything, I spent much of my wedding planning time accruing piles of research on Catholic wedding masses.
+This website is everything I have found, to date, about Latin Mass weddings, plus a lot of extra (but related) content on traditional aspects of Catholicism.

 The critical stuff is in the [Rite of Marriage](https://www.latinmasswedding.com/rite-of-marriage/) and the [Wedding Mass](https://www.latinmasswedding.com/the-wedding-mass/).